jtanderson/IdentityMapping/readme.md

   - [x] circleID starts at 2 - blade templating issue (even though it starts at 1...?)
 (Anderson fixed)
   - [x] session()->exists - check if participant needs to be added at all (SessionCheck does this)
     - [ ] Also consider session time, what if same session token is used?
+  - [x] Detangle rest of local storage logic in JS.